Ultimate Guide to Practicing Medicine in New Zealandby Dr. Ashwini Bapat

 On your own:

 There are several resources to help you find a job.
-Kiwi Health Jobs advertises all jobs posted to New Zealand’s 20 districts health boards and those available by other public, private, and non-profit employers.
+Kiwi Health Jobs advertises all jobs posted to New Zealand’s 20 districts health boards (DHB) and those available by other public, private, and non-profit employers.
 Alternatively you can search the district health boards directly or the vacancies listed by the New Zealand Medical Journal and New Zealand Doctor.

 There are many recruitment agencies that hire US physicians to work in New Zealand.
 An agency’s fees are typically covered by the hospital – not the physician.

 STAT Recruitment established by a doctor, has been connecting US physicians, across all specialties, to job opportunities in New Zealand and Australia for more than 20 years.
 As a preferred supplier to New Zealand’s 20 District Health Boards and on various tenders throughout Australia, they have strong relationships with hospitals and healthcare providers and see the recruitment process as a partnership, ensuring they find the right position for you.
 Their extensive experience will guide you through the process of registration and immigration.
-We reached out to STAT Recruitment on behalf of Hippocratic Adventures and they have generously offered to give a sign-on bonus to our members through Hippocratic Adventures.

 Head Medical is a leading specialist in international medical recruitment, having helped 1,000s of physicians find new roles in amazing locations including UK, Australia, New Zealand, Singapore, China, the Gulf, Canada and Caribbean.
 So, if you think you might be interested in a new challenge and a change of scene, please get in touch for a chat with one of their recruitment specialists.
 Their expert team will support you with your licensing and immigration paperwork and provide practical advice to ensure your relocation goes as smoothly as possible.